 - To a pan, add all remaining ingredients.
 Stir.

-- Heat and bring to a quick boil, then reduce heat and simmer about 20 minutes.
+- Heat and bring to a quick boil, then reduce heat and simmer for 2 minutes.

 - Pour the hot brine into the jar, over the peppers, and seal with a sterilized, tight lid.
 Cool and refrigerate.